Also see orcid.org/0000-0001-7085-2223 or

 Rutledge M, Sjöström PJ: Control of Neurotransmitter Release by Presynaptic

 NMDA Receptors.
-Acta Physiologica, 198(677):99
+Acta Physiologica, 198(677):99 (2010), talk at the Joint Meeting of the Scandinavian

-Meeting of the Scandinavian and German Physiological Societies.
+and German Physiological Societies.
 [Abstract]

 92. Buchanan KA, Tudor Jones AA, Elgar D, Rutledge M,